For a side-by-side English translation of the text of Marcion's Gospel of the Lord [Mcg] and Luke 22, see Luke Chapter 22

 … the Lord Jesus the same night in which he was betrayed took bread: [11:23b]

-The square brackets enclosing words shown above identify variants in 1 Cor, Mk, and Mt, with double square brackets marking those that are considered to be not original.
+The square brackets enclosing words shown above identify variants in 1 Corinthians, Mark, and Matthew, with double square brackets marking those that are considered to be not original.